hinsonsc/hinsonsc.github.io/hw1.md

                 The four attributes are: Acceptability, Dependability and security, Efficiency, Maintainability.
-                Four additional attributes of professional software could be: Scalability, Modularity, Well-Documented, Independent (has as few dependencies)
+                Four additional attributes of professional software could be: Scalability, Modularity, Well-Documented, Independent (has few dependencies)

         1.8:    Discuss whether professional software engineers should be licensed in the same way as doctors or lawyers.